gleesonm1/PetThermoTools/docs/installation.rst

 --   using Pkg
 --   Pkg.add(url = "https://github.com/gleesonm1/MAGEMinCalc")

-- Once this has been done, users need to ppen Python and install Julia within the Python environment via pip.
+- Once this has been done, users need to open Python and install Julia within the Python environment via pip.
 This can be done in the terminal:

 .. code-block:: python

    pip install Julia

 or within a Jupyter environment:

 .. code-block:: python

    !pip install Julia

 - Following this, users should run the following code in Python:

 .. code-block:: python

    import julia
    julia.install()

 - At this point the installation is nearly complete, users simply need to install the pyMAGEMINcalc package in Python via the terminal:

 .. code-block:: python

    pip install "https://github.com/gleesonm1/pyMAGEMINcalc/refs/tags/v0.0.6.zip"

 or a Jupyter environment:

 .. code-block:: python

    !pip install "https://github.com/gleesonm1/pyMAGEMINcalc/refs/tags/v0.0.6.zip"